Domain tasting

 Domain tasting is the practice of temporarily registering a domain under the five-day Add Grace Period at the beginning of the registration of an ICANN-regulated second-level domain.
 During this period, a registration must be fully refunded by the domain name registry if cancelled.
-This was designed to address accidental registrations, but domain tasters use the Add Grace Period for illegal purposes.
+This was designed to address accidental registrations, but domain tasters have used the practice for illicit purposes.

 Overview

 In April 2006, out of 35 million registrations, about 2 million were permanent or actually purchased.
 By February 2007, the CEO of Go Daddy reported that of 55.1 million domain names registered, 51.5 million were canceled and refunded just before the 5 day grace period expired and only 3.6 million domain names were actually kept.
 ICANN's registry report for February 2007 shows that 55,794,877 .com and .net domain names were deleted in that month alone.

 Domain tasting is lucrative in a number of ways: